liorg2007/Instagram-Bot/README.md

 # Instagram-Bot
-Web automation for sending messages in instagram
+Web automation for sending messages on instagram

 ## Requirements
 ```